Mountain bikers lining up for Hartland’s newest trail - Sooke News Mirror

 “It supports us to do work like this and continue improving the park,” Soraya said.

-There is a long history of trail building including recent work, however, it’s mostly unsanctioned, and the CRD will often step in to close trails.
+There’s a long history of trail building, including recent work, however, it’s mostly unsanctioned, and the CRD will often step in to close trails.

 Once South Island Mountain Biking Society had permission this summer, longtime volunteer and local mountain biker Jesse Jubinville couldn’t wait to build.